 Matters to be dealt Full Sub Officer Director

 with Committee Committee

 Licensing Policy Full

 approval Council

 Application for a If Police If no Police

-Application for a Personal Licence objection objection
+Personal Licence objection objection

-Application for a Objection Objection
+Application for a

-Personal Licence with ✓
+Personal Licence with ▼

-unspent convictions
+unspent convictions If relevant If no relevant

+Application for a licence or Club representation

+Premises Certificate made representation made

 Application for a If relevant If no relevant

-licence or Club representation representation

-Premises Certificate made made

-Application for a If relevant If no relevant

 Provisional Statement representation representation

 made made

 Application to vary If relevant If no relevant

-licence or Club Premises Certificate representation made representation made
+licence or Club representation representation

+Premises Certificate made made

 Application to vary If Police All other cases

-DPS objection All other cases
+DPS objection

-Request to be objection
+Request to be

 removed as DPS ✓

 Application for If Police All other cases

 transfer of premises objection

-licence -
+licence

 Applications for If Police All other cases

 interim authorities objection

-Application to review
+Application to review licence or Club 1

-licence or Club Premises Certificate ✓
+Premises Certificate •

-Premises Certificate
+Fremises Certificate

 Decision on whether a

 complaint is ✓

 irrelevant, repetitious,

 frivolous, vexations

 or repetitious, etc.

-Determination of an ,
+Determination of an

 objection to a TEN ✓

-Imposition of existing conditions on a
+Imposition of existing

+conditions on a ✓

-standard TEN (s.106A •
+standard TEN (s.106A

 of the 2003 Act)

 Determination of If police All other cases

 application to vary objection

 licence at community

-Matters to be dealt with Full Committee Sub Committee Officer Director premises to include alternative licence condition Decision on whether to consult other Responsible Authorities on minor variation application Environment and Regulation Manager/ Commercial Regulation Manager Determination of minor variation application Environment and Regulation Manager/ Commercial Regulation Manager Acting as a responsible authority on behalf of the licensing authority ✓ Suspension of a licence or Club Premises Certificate for non-payment of annual fee ~ Specify the date on which suspension takes effect (min.
-2 working days) ✓ Decision to make, vary or revoke an Early Morning Restriction Order Full Council Decision on whether or not an EMRO is appropriate ~ Decision to introduce, vary or end a late night levy Full Council Other decisions relating to administration and design of levy 1 Decision to revoke or suspend a personal licence ✓
+Matters to be dealt with Full Committee Sub Committee Officer Director premises to include alternative licence condition Committee Committee Decision on whether to consult other Responsible Authorities on minor variation application Environment and Regulation Manager/ Commercial Regulation Manager Determination of minor variation application Environment and Regulation Manager/ Commercial Regulation Manager Acting as a responsible authority on behalf of the licensing authority ~ Suspension of a licence or Club Premises Certificate for non-payment of annual fee ~ Specify the date on which suspension takes effect (min.
+2 working days) ~ Decision to make, vary or revoke an Early Morning Restriction Order Full Council Decision on whether or not an EMRO is appropriate ✓ Decision to introduce, vary or end a late night levy Full Council Other decisions relating to administration and design of levy 4 Decision to revoke or suspend a personal licence ✓